 When making product decisions, the data you’re looking at must be accurate.
 Using actual statistical data from real ASIN sales and sales projections, Jungle scout hit a massive 84% accuracy rating.

 I could spend another thousand words talking about this, but instead, go check out my post on Jungle Scout’s accuracy and how it was measured.

 If real-world, third-party data is more of your thing, the almost 1,400 reviews on Trustpilot should help swing things in the right direction.
 With 4.5 stars and 82% of reviewers giving an Excellent rating, I cannot discount the true potential of Jungle Scout.

 Comparing the three heavyweights is what people want to see, I know.
 Three big names in the Amazon selling space.
 All three have their unique traits.
-After poking at all three myself over the last year, I realized I needed to step back a bit and look at everything each of the platforms offers their users.
+After poking at all three myself over the last year, I realized I needed to step back a bit and look at everything each platform offers its users.

 |Features||Jungle Scout||Helium 10||Viral Launch|

 |Amazon Sales Estimates||✅||✅||✅|